Nonlinearity as Rank: Generative Low-Rank Adapter with Radial Basis Functions: Approximation Capability of RBF Generators

 \subsection{Proof of Fitting Capability in GenLoRA}

-We now connect the above theoretical result to the generator design in GenLoRA.
+We now connect the above theoretical result to the element-wise generator design in GenLoRA.

-\paragraph{Setup.} We model the target weight generation process as a continuous mapping $W^*: \mathbb{R}^{d_z} \to \mathcal{W}$ from the latent space to the weight space.
-We emphasize that the latent vectors $z$ are learnable parameters and are not explicitly constrained to lie in a compact domain.
-Accordingly, our analysis focuses on the approximation behavior of the generator when restricted to any bounded subset of the latent space, which is the standard setting for applying universal approximation results.
+\paragraph{Setup.} Since GenLoRA applies RBF generators in an element-wise manner for computational efficiency and parameter reduction, we model the target weight generation process at the scalar level.
+Specifically, we define a continuous 1D mapping $w^*: \mathbb{R} \to \mathbb{R}$ from a single scalar latent component $z^{(i)}$ to its corresponding target weight element.
+We emphasize that the latent components $z^{(i)}$ are learnable parameters and are not explicitly constrained to lie in a compact domain.
+Accordingly, our analysis focuses on the approximation behavior of the 1D generator when restricted to any bounded interval of the latent space, which is the standard setting for applying universal approximation results.

-The generator in GenLoRA employs Gaussian radial basis functions of the form \( \phi(x) = \exp(-\|x-\mu\|^2/h^2), \) which are integrable, bounded, continuous, and have a non-zero integral.
-Therefore, the kernel $\phi$ satisfies the assumptions required in Theorem~\ref{thm:uat_original}.
+The generator in GenLoRA employs 1D Gaussian radial basis functions of the form \( \phi(x) = \exp(-(x-\mu)^2/h^2), \) which are integrable, bounded, continuous, and have a non-zero integral over $\mathbb{R}$.
+Therefore, the kernel $\phi$ satisfies the assumptions required in Theorem~\ref{thm:uat_original} for the univariate case ($r=1$).